April 12-18 is National Public Safety Telecommunicators Week

 "Kentucky State Police telecommunicators exhibit a number of qualities and characteristics that are absolutely imperative to the success of our mission," says KSP Commissioner Rodney Brewer.
 "They have the ability to handle very stressful, challenging conditions and flexible work schedules.
 They show empathy in dealing with others and have the ability to quickly learn and adapt, especially in areas of technology," he says.

-In addition to handling calls from the public, KSP telecommunicators also handle dispatch duties for Kentucky State Troopers, Commercial Vehicle Enforcement Officers, Kentucky Dept. of Fish and Wildlife Conservation Officers and other emergency service agencies.
+In addition to handling calls from the public, KSP telecommunicators also handle dispatch duties for Kentucky State Troopers, Commercial Vehicle Enforcement Officers, Kentucky Dept. of Fish and Wildlife Conservation Officers and other emergency service agencies; for Post 03 Bowling Green that includes taking calls for service and dispatching for all emergency personnel for Hart and Simpson Counties as well.
 They act as a lifeline for officers in the field, providing a constant link to resources that can often be the difference between life and death.
 Their duties include dealing with highly emotional callers and interacting with other law enforcement and emergency service agencies, calling wrecker services, notifying channels of administration, running license plate and drivers license numbers, running criminal histories and notifying family members while continuing to answer new calls and handling other radio traffic.

 "We couldn't do our jobs without them," says Brewer.
 "We depend on them every day so it is fitting that we take this time to recognize their value and dedication to the mission of the Kentucky State Police and to the citizens of the Commonwealth."